Help & Support

 Please note: purchase is entirely optional and not required to preview the expert speakers.

 Yes!
-We've had several experts cover this topic in the past and we will have Vestibular Migraine covered again in 2021 with Dr. Shin Beh.
+We've had several experts cover this topic.
+This year we have Dr. Michael T. Teixido discussing Techniques for Managing Vestibular Migraine.
 Please stay tuned for the release of the Schedule (announced via email and social media) to note what day his interview will feature.

 In 2019 Michael T. Teixido, MD discussed vestibular migraine in his interview entitled ‘Understanding Balance, Vertigo and Dizziness’ on Day 3 of the 2019 Migraine World Summit.